Bedlam (Pretty Little Liars): Plot summary

 Mary (Andrea Parker) drives an abused Hanna (Ashley Benson) home, while commenting on secrets and disturbing families.
 Mary tells Hanna that some families hide secrets, and also that sometimes these secrets are actually people.
 Hanna asks Mary if she's one of the secret people, and she answers "not anymore."

 Later, when Hanna is already safe, Caleb (Tyler Blackburn) and Aria (Lucy Hale) ask her if she really doesn't want to go to a doctor, as she says that the doctors would make questions, claiming that she wouldn't want to answers them.
 Spencer (Troian Bellisario) and Emily (Shay Mitchell) reveal to Hanna everything about Mary, confirming that she was a patient at Radley Sanitarium, and is Jessica DiLaurentis' twin sister.
 Hanna then concludes that Mary is “Uber A.” Following, Hanna questions herself why Mary didn't chased her — instead she left her safe and sound, and Ezra (Ian Harding) says that they gave her Charlotte's murderer.
 Caleb and Aria reveal that they suspected of Alison, and Hanna asks Spencer for something more powerful than coffee.
 While Spencer is looking for something, Caleb approaches Hanna and hands her the ring that symbolizes her engagement with Jordan.
 Someones knocks at the door and Ezra goes to see who is it.
 He finds a jar of flowers with a message from “A.D.”

 In Lucas's apartment, Hanna, Emily, Spencer and Caleb go in, and Caleb hands Hanna a package which Lucas delivered.
 Emily tries to help Hanna, but she answers in a rough way, and Emily calls Spencer for a talk.
 Caleb again tries a conversation with Hanna, but she avoids him, although they do talk about their kiss in the previous days.
 Emily realizes that Spencer is missing and goes out for looking for her.
 She finds her outside the apartment and they argue if Alison is safe inside the psychiatric hospital.
 The two then agree that Hanna has the same look she previously had, while she and the others were trapped inside A's Dollhouse.

 Caleb and Spencer, in sequence, discuss about Hanna, while Spencer is still working on the paperwork of her mother's campaign.
 Meanwhile, Emily receives a disturbing call from Alison, who is begging for help as a nurse tries to remove the cellphone from her hands.
-At the Welby State, Emily tries to visit Alison, but a nurse confirms that only family members can see her, and, following, Elliott (Huw Collins) repeated that Alison's conditions aren't the bests and rapidly avoid his conversation with Emily, leaving her unresigned.
+At the Welby State, Emily tries to visit Alison, but a nurse confirms that only family members can see her, and, following, Elliott (Huw Collins) repeats that Alison's conditions isn't the best and rapidly avoids his conversation with Emily, leaving her unresigned.